ziqingxiang/ziqingxiang.github.io/tight-block-design.md

 ## Mathematica code

-We use Mathematica to prove three single variable real inequalities in Proposition 4.3, and calculate explicit upper bound for $$v$$ in Section 6 for each $$10 \leq s \leq 626$$.
+We use Mathematica to prove three single variable real inequalities in Proposition 4.3, and calculate explicit upper bounds for $$v$$ in Section 6 for each $$10 \leq s \leq 626$$.

 [Source code](data/tight-block-design-Mathematica.m)